Particular/docs.particular.net/nservicebus/concept-overview.md

 ### [Serilization](/nservicebus/serialization/)

 Serialization is the process of converting an in memory .net object (in our case a message) into a stream of bytes in order to transmit it via the Transport.
-For Endpoints to communicate they need to share a common serilization language.
+For Endpoints to communicate they need to share a common serialization language.

 ### [Persistence](/nservicebus/persistence/)